 ABOUT TEXAS RESTORATION FOUNDATION

-Established in 1994 by the Texas Restaurant Association, the Texas Restaurant Foundation (TRF) is a 501(c)3* nonprofit organization focused on providing the resources needed to help restaurant owners meet the challenges of education and work through the latest innovations in education, technology, and training as the workforce development arm of the TRA.
+Established in 1994 by the Texas Restaurant Association, the Texas Restaurant Foundation (TRF) is a 501(c)3* nonprofit organization focused on providing the resources needed to help restaurant owners meet educational and workplace challenges with latest innovations in education, technology, and training as the workforce development arm of the TRA.
 The organization’s flagship program is Texas ProStart, an industry-based, two-year culinary arts and restaurant management program.
 Texas ProStart is currently present in more than 185 high schools in Texas, reaching more than 15,000 students each year.
 In 2020, the TRF established the TX Restaurant Relief Fund in response to the COVID-19 crisis to provide immediate financial support to independent restaurants, raising over $3.5 million and distributing over 800 grants.